jlgerber/cpp_happy_fun_time/session_07/session07.md

 Ok, we have a shell of a class.
 Lets start testing.
 In TDD you grow your design by adding a failing test for a particular feature, then work to make it pass.
 Rinse.
 Repeat.
 Lets start by adding our first test.

-As mentioned before, Catch supports TDD and BDD.
+Catch supports two different syntaxes for Test Driven Development: TDD and BDD.
 Each style uses a different set of macros to describe the tests.
 We are going to go with BDD for now as it is a bit more descriptive.
+(BDD stands for Behavior Driven Development.
+You can google it, but really, I just like the more descriptive macros)

 We start by describing a `SCENARIO`, which is just the name to organize all of the tests underneath it.

 In test/test.cpp